alphagov/sibyl/README.md

 * Verifying correctness: no cycles, dead ends, or unreachable nodes
 * Retaining readability and terseness
+* Have some kind of form that we can share over an API

 It's named after the prophets of antiquity.
 Why Sibyl?
 Well, I could hardly call it Oracle or Delphi, could I?